Towards Context-Aware Image Anonymization with Multi-Agent Reasoning: Experiments

 \textbf{Results.} Table~\ref{tab:reid} demonstrates our method implements \emph{substantial Re-ID risk reduction}: only $16.9\%$ $R1$ accuracy and $13.7\%$ $mAP$, representing $72.9\%$ and $79.2\%$ reductions from original performance ($62.4\%$ $R1$, $66.0\%$ $mAP$), respectively.
 In comparison to FADM~\cite{FADM}, we reduce person Re-ID risk ($R1$: $16.9\%$ vs. $33.4\%$) and ($mAP$: $13.7\%$ vs. $32.9\%$) while improving distribution preservation (Table~\ref{tab:image_quality}: $56\%$ better $\text{KID}$, $39\%$ better $\text{FID}$).
 Aggressive obfuscation methods (DP2: $8.6\%$ $R1$, $4.4\%$ $mAP$; Gauss.
 Blur: $9.4\%$ $R1$, $6.4\%$ $mAP$) achieve lower Re-ID rates but at severe quality cost.
 DP2 exhibits worse perceptual distortion ($\text{LPIPS}$: $0.303$ vs. $0.203$) and worse distribution distortion ($\text{KID}$: $0.066$ vs. $0.014$).
 Gauss.
 Blur shows catastrophic degradation with worse distribution alignment ($\text{KID}$: $0.224$).

 \textbf{Privacy-Utility Trade-off.} The $73\%$ drop in Re-ID $R1$ confirms strong identity protection even under direct matching attacks.
-By retaining pose and scene context it achieves an balance: stronger privacy with better distribution fidelity.
+By retaining pose and scene context it achieves a balance: stronger privacy with better distribution fidelity.